 The band broke up in 2011 as singer/guitarists Dallas Green and Wade MacNeil left to focus on their side projects, as well as due to "personal issues".
-Despite George Pettit's initial statements to the contrary, however, the band seems to have parted ways on more or less amicable terms after giving a farewell tour in 2011-2012.
+Despite George Pettit's initial statements to the contrary, however, the band seemed to have parted ways on more or less amicable terms after embarking on a farewell tour between 2011 and 2012.

 - Alexisonfire (2002)